NHSDigital/Smoking-Drinking-and-Drug-Use-Report-Code/sdd_code/sddR/README.md

 ### 2. assign_factor_level

-When modelling a logistic regression, categorical model effects are modeled against a "reference level".
+When modelling a logistic regression, categorical model effects are modelled against a "reference level".
 This is one category of the effect that all others are compared against.
 This function ensures that all categorical effects are [factors](https://www.stat.berkeley.edu/~s133/factors.html) in the data.frame, and sets the reference levels using the factors data.frame passed in.

 ### 3. format_model_output